Natural0rder/mdb-sa-labs-idx/README.md

 # mdb-sa-labs-idx

-First, restore the follwing [dump](https://s3.eu-west-3.amazonaws.com/sylvain.chambon/saescape/shipments.tar.gz) in a Atlas M10 or a local database with mongorestore.
+First, restore the following [dump](https://s3.eu-west-3.amazonaws.com/sylvain.chambon/saescape/shipments.tar.gz) in a Atlas M10 or a local database with mongorestore.
 On Atlas:

 ```